cjherold/react-starter/README.md

 ###### This is a basic template for starting a react project with a custom folder structure.
 My api-starter project works great with this.
 Using node v16.14.0

 ### What's included?
+* Just enough styles and examples to get the basic idea of how things work
-* A extensible folder structure
+* An extensible folder structure
 * Some vscode settings and an extensions list
 * A simple example page with a little bit of routing
 * A bunch of packages that I like to use.